 The IRS considers forgiven debt to be taxable income, though you may be able to get the taxes waived if you can show the IRS you are insolvent.
 The company should adequately explain this.

 Red Flag: If a company discourages you from exploring other options first, this company does not have your best interest at heart.
-Debt settlement companies are ultimately in the business of making money, but it should still be able and willing to explain your options to you.
+Debt settlement companies are ultimately in the business of making money, but they should still be able and willing to explain your options to you.

 A reputable settlement firm should keep you in the loop and pass along regular updates on the status of negotiations with your creditors.